History Files

 c.2300 BC

-At the height of its civilisation, Harappa is home to 35,000 people.
+At the height of its civilisation, Harappa is home to thirty-five thousand people.
 The civilisation endures without perceptible change for the following four centuries.
-Its territory expands east towards the Ganges and south into Gujarat, where new cities such as Dholavira are founded.
+Its territory expands eastwards towards the Ganges and southwards into Gujarat, where new cities are founded such as Dholavira.

 c.1900 BC